charles-havener/chaos_game/README.md

 Two options for output.
 Both will create an image in the directory of that **main** is ran from that will be overwritten on subsequent button presses.
 You will need to navigate to this directory and rename or move the .png file to save a copy of the image.

 - Update Image with Current Parameters:
-  - will create a new 1000x1000 image named "image1000.png" with **N** points using the parameters chosen and update the image on the right of the display.
+  - will create a new 1000x1000 image named *image1000.png* with **N** points using the parameters chosen and update the image on the right of the display.
 - Output a High Quality Version of This Image:
-  - will create a new 4000x4000 named "image4000.png" with 250,000,000 (points reduction) or 15,000,000 (line reduction) points in the data set.
+  - will create a new 4000x4000 named *image4000.png* with 250,000,000 (points reduction) or 15,000,000 (line reduction) points in the data set.
   - This can take quite a long time, and may cause the application to crash if attempted on a poorly specced pc.

-_For more examples, please refer to the [Examples shown on Imgur](https://imgur.com/gallery/jqMogwz)_
+*For more examples, please refer to the [Examples shown on Imgur](https://imgur.com/gallery/jqMogwz)*

 <br>